Nolo vs LegalZoom

 LegalZoom

-The Economy package is an okay value for business formation, but we really can’t justify the high prices for the Standard and Express Gold packages.
-Both get your LLC approved a little bit faster, and offer some extras (read the full description of each package in our LegalZoom review).
-However, the extras aren’t necessary to start your business, and you can get them cheaper with other companies, or you can do it yourself.
+The Basic package is an okay value for business formation, but we really can’t justify the high prices for the Pro and Premium packages.
+Both offer some extras.
+However, the extras aren’t necessary to start your business, and you can get them cheaper with other companies – or you can do it yourself.

 LLC Service Turnaround Time